johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 ### **This individual assignment is due Feb 18th, 2024**

+**Note: This lab is still under development (80% complete).
+It will be ready by monday next week.
+However, you can already start reviewing the contents as you wait for the final updates.**

 In this lab, you will learn how to leverage ChatGPT, a powerful language model developed by OpenAI, to address various software engineering tasks.
 ChatGPT, part of the GPT (Generative Pre-trained Transformer) family of models, is capable of understanding and generating human-like text based on its input.